Him (1974 film): Lost film status

-Many Internet sites have attempted to debunk Him as a hoax, owing to the Medveds' admission in The Golden Turkey Awards that their book included a non-existent film which they challenged readers to identify.
-The real hoax, however, was Dog of Norway, a fictitious movie illustrated with a photograph of the Medveds' pet dog.
+Some online commentary attempted to debunk Him as a hoax, owing to the Medveds' admission in The Golden Turkey Awards that their book included a non-existent film which they challenged readers to identify.
+However, the hoax entry was Dog of Norway, a fictitious film illustrated with a photograph of the Medveds' pet dog.
+In the 21st century, Him has been suggested as an origin for the gay Jesus film hoax, although Snopes found this "hard to imagine" given the film's obscurity.